chizo4/degree-classifier/README.md

 # 🎓 `degree-classifier`

 > **Note:**
-This is a super quick personal tool to calculate some insights associated with the Bachelor's degree classification at the [University of Sheffield](https://www.sheffield.ac.uk/), based on data provided in a `CSV` file.
+This is a super quick personal tool to calculate some insights associated with the `Bachelor's`/`Master's` degree classification at the [University of Sheffield](https://www.sheffield.ac.uk/), based on data provided in a `CSV` file.

 ## Idea 🧠